Youth Education Programs

 Don't Be a Digital Bully

 This new presentation focuses on teaching 4th and 5th grade students how to recognize bullying in its digital forms.
-Students will leave Don't Be a Digital Bully knowing what bullying looks like when the Internet, social media, and cell phones come into play, as well as how to prevent cyberbullying in all its forms.
-Our curriculum falls in line with the legislation (HEA 1423) recently signed into law by Governor Pence which requires that schools implement bullying prevention education for students in grades 1-12.
-This incredibly important education can contribute to a school climate where bullying is not only unacceptable, but unachievable.
+Students leave knowing what bullying looks like when the Internet, social media, and cell phones come into play, as well as how to prevent cyberbullying in all its forms.
+Our curriculum falls in line with the legislation (HEA 1423) signed into law by Governor Mike Pence which requires that schools implement bullying prevention education for students in grades 1-12.
+This incredibly important education can contribute to a school climate where bullying is not only unacceptable, but also not achievable.

 If you are interested in bringing any of our youth presentations to your school or youth organization, please contact our Director of Empowerment, Jennifer Rohlf, at (260) 424-4908 ext.
 235 or JRohlf@ywcaerew.org!